 Prior to the 1960s | The site was an existing natural reserve. |

-1960 to 2024 | Bargo tip operated as a landfill site, accepting non-putrescible waste such as glass, rubber, plastic, cement, etc. The landfill lifespan was extended multiple times due to improved management practices, better waste compaction, increased recycling efficiencies, and the installation of a weighbridge in 2019. |
+1960 to 2024 | Bargo tip operated as a landfill site, accepting non-putrescible waste such as glass, rubber, plastic, cement, etc. During this time, the landfill lifespan was extended on a number of occasions following improved management practices including better waste compaction, increased recycling efficiencies and the installation of a weighbridge in 2019. |

-2023 | A draft Landfill Closure Plan estimated that the remaining landfill capacity had been reached. |
+2023 | A draft Landfill Closure Plan, estimated that the remaining landfill capacity had been reached. |

-2024 | Council commenced planning for the closure of Bargo tip with the NSW EPA, aiming to limit the impact on the community.
-This included transitioning to a waste transfer station and providing ongoing updates to the community. |
+2024 | Council commenced planning for the closure of Bargo tip with the NSW EPA with the aim of limiting the impact of the closure on the community.
+This included transitioning to a waste transfer station for the community and providing ongoing updates to the community as the plan progressed. |

 The site is at capacity